vincecampanale/blog/_posts/2018-03-22-testing-custom-events-angular.markdown

 ---
 layout: post
-title:  "How do I unit test Angular custom events?"
+title:  "Think Before You Test: How to Write Effective Unit Tests Custom Events in Angular"
 description: "A brief guide on unit testing custom events in Angular components."
 date: 2018-03-22
 ---

 Angular was built for testability.
 Powerful tools like dependency injection, the `TestBed` API, and out-of-the-box integration with Jasmine give us the power to test our Angular apps thoroughly and reliably.
 The catch is that learning these API's can take some time.
-Throw in a mix of Angular, Jasmine, and RxJS jargon and it can be a real uphill battle to feel comfortable testing the hairier parts of your application (which are the most important parts to test).
-In this short guide, I'll discuss different ways we can test `EventEmitter` properties (`@Output`'s) in our components.
+Throw in a mix of Angular, Jasmine, and RxJS jargon and it can be a real uphill battle to feel comfortable testing the hairier parts of your application, which are the most important parts to test of course.
+In this post, I'll cover a couple different approaches you can take to testing custom events in Angular.
+If this is helpful or interesting to you, you can check out my [twitter page](https://twitter.com/_vincecampanale), where I share similar content.

 ## What is an `@Output` property?